Robert is an anatomy professor at Benedictine University in Lisle, IL.

-This article is the first lesson in a semester-long undergraduate course in Human Anatomy.
-I am currently teaching this course at Benedictine University in Lisle, IL.
-Undergraduate students in my course can refer to the article to refresh their memory about what I said in lecture, and to provide additional or supplementary information.
+This article is the first lesson in a semester-long undergraduate course in Human Anatomy at Benedictine University in Lisle, IL.
+Undergraduate students in my course can refer to this article to refresh their memory about what I said in lecture or to get additional context about this topic.
 You don't have to be in my course, though, to enjoy the benefits of this lesson!

 - Understand anatomical position, which is the basis for positional terminology in human anatomy

 - Use standard directional terminology to describe the position of structures in the human body

 - Understand the relational nature of such terminology

 - Describe how anatomical planes section the body and why this is important for medical imaging

 - Use anatomical position, positional terminology and anatomical planes to describe simple movements of the body and limbs